NCAR/pypackage-template/README.rst

 * (Optional) Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
-* Release your package the standard Python way.
+* (Optional) Release your package the standard Python way.

 .. _GitHub-Actions: https://help.github.com/en/actions/